JayCanuck/holidaygift2024/README.md

 * `NEXT_PUBLIC_ENVELOPE_LOW` - A basic static image used for the envelope on low-end devices.
 * `NEXT_PUBLIC_LETTER` - A jpg image used to provide texture for the letter.

-`NEXT_PUBLIC_PARCHMENT_SVG` is simply a string containing an SVG to be used as the parchment background for the gift messages.
-It can be tailored to anything, though in my personal deployment I've use a papyrus scroll clipart SVG from [EmilTimplaru's Etsy shop](https://www.etsy.com/listing/955287962/papyrus-scroll-clipart-vector-design) as I liked that style.

 There's also backend-specific `MYSTERY` environment variable containing a stringified JSON value containing gift game codes and personalized metadata.
 This is the expected interface for the object:

 ```ts